 up at planet Earth and the Moon as though from a great distance.
 Further information and images of this work can be found on my personal website!

 Marina Fridman is a Canadian visual artist creating immersive installations that explore our shifting perception of time and space, reality and mortality.
 Immersed in traditional drawing and painting in the early years of her education, Fridman now works in a wide range of materials and techniques, moving fluidly between drawing, sculpture, installation, photography and video.
-Her work explores our perception of time and space, reality and mortality.